Dawn of the Dead (2004 film): Pre-production

-Zack Snyder (pictured in 2015) worked primarily as a television commercial director before he made his feature film debut with Dawn of the Dead.
+Zack Snyder (pictured here at the 2016 San Diego Comic-Con) worked primarily as a television commercial director before he made his feature film debut with Dawn of the Dead.

 Zack Snyder chose to direct the remake as his first feature film because it gave the television commercial director "a reason to care about every shot".
 Not wanting his version inevitably compared to George A. Romero's, he concurred with the producers on reimagining the latter film as opposed to doing it as a "remake", which, in his view, would have entailed re-shooting Romero's script.
 For that matter, he aimed to make his film a straight horror that was "as serious as a heart attack" and keep every aspect of its production as grounded in reality as possible.
 His approach included previsualizing the film with storyboards and introducing the concept of running zombies, which he said was his "fresh, new way" of giving it a sense of verisimilitude and rendering zombies as if they were real threats, especially when they attack in hordes.
 Snyder maintained Gunn's decision not to reveal the origin of the zombie outbreak, believing it was "obvious that in this fallen society, you wouldn't know where the whole plague started".